view all blogs

 What this means for you

 In practical terms it means Fable is worth knowing about regardless of what part of the day you're planning.
-Morning commuter, weekend bruncher, after-work drink, date night: the same address works for all of it.
+Morning commuter, weekend bruncher, after-work drink, relaxed evening.
+The same address works for all of it.
 That's not common, and it's genuinely useful in a neighbourhood like Kew where the options thin out after dark.

 Come for the coffee.
 Stay for the cocktails.
 Or do both.
 That's rather the point.